lavanya1402/Human-in-the-Loop-Financial-Document-Summarizer/README.md

 A **human-governed, audit-ready AI system** for summarizing financial PDF documents.
 The system uses an LLM strictly as a **drafting assistant**, applies **deterministic quality evaluation**, and enforces **explicit human approval** before any output is persisted.

-This project is designed for **regulated, high-risk domains** such as finance, compliance, policy analysis, and executive reporting — where uncontrolled AI outputs are unacceptable.
+Designed for **regulated and high-risk workflows** such as finance, compliance, policy analysis, and executive reporting.

 ---

 ## Why This Project Exists (Enterprise Context)

-In real-world enterprise systems, **LLMs cannot be trusted as autonomous decision-makers**.
+In real-world production systems, **LLMs cannot be trusted as autonomous decision-makers**.

 This project demonstrates how to design AI systems where:

-- Generation, evaluation, and authority are **cleanly separated**
+- LLMs generate drafts, not decisions
-- Humans retain **final control**
+- Deterministic logic evaluates quality
-- Every action is **traceable, reproducible, and auditable**
+- Humans retain final authority
-- Regeneration is **explicitly gated**, never automatic
+- Every action is logged and reproducible

 > **Core philosophy:**
-> *LLMs generate drafts.
+> *LLMs propose.
 Deterministic systems evaluate.
 Humans decide.*

 ---